Few deer hunters seek license refund after disease outbreak

 The agency offered refunds to hunters with whitetail licenses in 12 hunting units in the southwest and west central regions of the state.
 The last similar outbreak in the region was in 2011, when Game and Fish offered refunds to more than 13,000 hunters with whitetail tags in 11 units.
 Only about 300 hunters requested refunds then.

 The state Game and Fish Department made available 69,050 licenses for white-tailed deer and mule deer in 2020.
-The gun season began at noon Friday and runs through Nov.
+The gun season runs through Nov.
 22.

 Reach Blake Nicholson at 701-250-8266 or blake.nicholson@bismarcktribune.com.